Trace Minerals are Necessary for Optimal Health!

-Although we only need trace minerals in small amounts, when deficiencies occur it can be quite destructive to our health.
+In fact, trace minerals are found in small amounts within our body, but when they are depleted the deficiencies can be very destructive to our health.

 What are Trace Minerals and Why do we Need Them?

-Trace minerals are important for nearly all metabolic functions within the body because they work co-dependently with other substances.
-If the body is deficient in certain trace minerals, then other substances and enzymes will not work properly.
+Trace minerals are important for metabolic functions in the body.
+If trace minerals are deficient in the body, then other substances and enzymes will not work properly.
 This could impede major systems such as our nervous and musculoskeletal systems.

-For example, research has shown that a deficiency of the trace minerals chromium and vanadium may play a major role in the development of Type 2 Diabetes.
+For example, there has been much research regarding how the deficiency of trace minerals such as chromium and vanadium may play a major role in the development of diabetes.

-Other roles trace minerals play in health are:
+Other roles that trace minerals play in health are: